robinmamie/intro_computer_graphics/project/report/report.md

 The user can dump all frames in files named `frame_<frame nb>.png` by pressing `C` during the execution of the program.

+The arrows allow the user to change the view as in assignment 9, while WASD allow them to have a smoother experience while exploring the landscape.

 ## Results

 ![Screen space reflections + Phong + Sky and clouds](images/1.png){width="600px"}